ddmtApp/mtSD/README.md

     - 'backBank.getText()' - function.
 Get text from fields 'at this moment'
     - 'backBank.getAllFields()' - function.
 Find fields with special id (named of objects should be the same as id in html)

 ![alt text](http://i.piccy.info/i9/68345f17b87134485c6381ada98e33be/1537022450/291448/1269508/vcvcvccv.jpg)

+Thank you for the assignment.
+I'm waiting for a feedback